 Interpreting the results

-Passing the seizure test means that in the 1.5+ hours of gameplay and cutscenes I tested, all image sequences meet well-defined guidelines for preventing visually induced seizures.
+Passing the seizure guidelines test means that in the 1.5+ hours of gameplay and cutscenes I tested, all image sequences meet well-defined guidelines for reducing visually induced seizures.
 I am not set up to test every possible sequence (video game developers should be able to do this, though).
 To get a “fail” on my tests, all that’s needed is one violation of the guidelines, which could occur within the space of a second or two.
 Again, since I do not test every possible sequence, it’s very possible–and likely–that the game also has other problem images that I didn’t test.

 Your results may be different.
 Each person’s seizure threshold can be affected by a number of factors apart from the visual stimulus itself: illness, hunger, stress, fatigue, alcohol, medications, length of play, and others.
 So a game played without incident may trigger a seizure in the same player under different conditions.
 Also, players can be exposed to new and different image sequences in subsequent games.